Viscoelasticity: Extensional rheometry

 where $\sigma$ is the stress, $\eta$ is the viscosity and $\dot{\epsilon}$ is the strain rate.
 The stress in this case is determined via torque transducers present in the instrument.
 The small size of this instrument makes it easy to use and eliminates sample sagging between the rollers.
 A schematic detailing the operation of the SER extensional rheometer can be found on the right.

 Schematic of the SER extensional rheometer.
 The sample (brown) is held to two cylinders (grey) which are then counterrotated at varying strain rates.
 The torque required to strain the sample at these rates is calculated via a set of torque transducers present in the instrument.
 These torque values are then converted to stress values, and the stresses and strain rates are then used to determine the viscosity of the sample.

 Other methods

 Though there are many instruments that test the mechanical and viscoelastic response of materials, broadband viscoelastic spectroscopy (BVS) and resonant ultrasound spectroscopy (RUS) are more commonly used to test viscoelastic behavior because they can be used above and below ambient temperatures and are more specific to testing viscoelasticity.
 These two instruments employ a damping mechanism at various frequencies and time ranges with no appeal to time–temperature superposition.
-Using BVS and RUS to study the mechanical properties of materials is important to understanding how a material exhibiting viscoelasticity will perform.
+Using BVS and RUS to study the mechanical properties of materials is important to understanding how a material exhibiting viscoelasticity performs.